williamaredal/LuxAI-S2/README.md

 [X]
 * TODO Look over all sorts for tiles to ensure they look for the closest tiles the right way [X]

+## Uncompleted
+* TODO Make mechanism that only allows assignment of ice assistance to be one per home factory, if it already is assigned, don't assign
+      This requires some "reset" mechanism if the light bot dies []